jerrysalonen/Python-Image-Glitching/README.md

 Then call the functions in any way you desire.
 If the image is a small file, use smaller numbers.
 Every function takes integers as parameters.

+Examples of results can be found in the folder "Examples".

 Enjoy!